LeaderPortfolio

 Philanthropy

-Viola is involved in various philanthropic endeavors.
-He helped found the Combating Terrorism Center at West Point in 2003.
-Viola also supports the Avery Cardinal Dulles, S.J.
-Chair in Catholic Theology at Fordham University and the National Children's Educational Reform Foundation, demonstrating his commitment to education and community service.
+Viola is actively involved in philanthropy.
+He founded the Combating Terrorism Center at West Point and has supported various military and educational initiatives.
+He has also endowed the Avery Cardinal Dulles, S.J.
+Chair in Catholic Theology at Fordham University.
+His total lifetime giving is $42.1 million.

 Career Timeline